Asynchronous communication in remote work and why it matters

 Efficient asynchronous communication is all about the tools you choose, and how you implement them.
 For more detail about specific tools and services, you should check out our top tools and tips for remote workers.
 But in this day and age, we're spoilt for choice.
 There are more direct messaging apps out there than you've had hot meals.

 Applications like Microsoft Teams combine asynchronous messaging with video conferencing and file sharing services.
 Others, like WhatsApp or Slack, market themselves around things like encrypted security, or integration with third party services.
-Getting the most out of these apps means making it clear to your team how they should be organised, as well as where it’s appropriate to post messages, and when.
+Getting the most out of these apps means making it clear to your team how they should be organised.
+And you should also make it clear where it's appropriate to post messages, and when.

-There are also plenty of secondary applications that, while not strictly essential, can really help your team stay coordinated no matter where they are.
-AGILE project management tools like Trello, ProofHub, or Teamwork enable your team to manage tasks effectively, and tell at a glance what needs doing and when.
+Teams isn't just defined by its essential core features.
+There are also plenty of secondary applications that can really help your team stay coordinated no matter where they are.
+AGILE project management tools like Trello, ProofHub, or Teamwork enable your team to manage tasks effectively.
+With these app extensions, you can tell at a glance what needs doing and when.
 Overall, the most important thing to consider when implementing new asynchronous communication tools is what combination of them will be right for your business.

 Why Weekly10 is perfect for remote work